fernando-romulo-silva/useful-commands/README.md

 Some useful terminal programs that help the author in his work life.<br />
 I change this project constantly improving and adding new examples, click [here](docs/STATUS.md) to follow up.

+# The Problem

+I constantly use terminal commands for different purposes, so I do need to save them to reuse them again in an organized way.

 # About

 It's not an executable project, just a place to reminder "how to do" with short description.<br />